Azure/ResourceModules/docs/wiki/The CI environment - Deployment removal.md

-This pipeline and its scripts can be used to limit the number of deployments that are listed in Azure at any given time.
-This is especially useful for a scope like 'Management Group' is Azure does not provide any [automatic cleanup](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-history-deletions?tabs=azure-powershell).
+This pipeline and its scripts can be used to limit the number of deployments that are listed in the Azure deployments history at any given time.
+This is especially useful for a scope like 'Management Group', since for that scope, Azure Resource Manager does not currently provide [automatic deletion](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-history-deletions?tabs=azure-powershell) of deployments from your history as you near the 800 limit.

 The corresponding error message would look similar to `Creating the deployment '<deploymentName>' would exceed the quota of '800'.
 The current deployment count is '804'.
 Please delete some deployments before creating a new one, or see https://aka.ms/800LimitFix for information on managing deployment limits.`